 There is one quick and easy fix for this, and that’s by compressing the video file slightly so that its size is greatly reduced without losing quality.
 Better still, it can be done for free and through your web browser, so you don’t have to download any random software off the Internet.
 Here’s how to make MP4 smaller and get the job done in three easy steps:

 To get started, navigate yourself over to Clideo’s Video Compressor tool.
 This can be accessed from any connected device, be it Windows, Mac, Android or iPhone, and from any web browser that you have running on it.

 The first thing you’ll see is the tool’s home page.
-In the middle sits a big, green Choose file button.
+In the middle sits a big, blue Choose file button.
 Hit this to upload the MP4 video you’d like to compress from your device.

 Alternatively, you can opt to upload from your Google Drive or Dropbox cloud storage accounts.
-You can simply paste the URL of a video hosted online into the box at the bottom of the drop-down menu instead, which should speed things up a bit.

 Please note, however, that while Clideo accepts most major video format types, it will only take files up to 500 MB in size.

 Once your file has been chosen, it will begin processing as it sets up the necessary parameters for your video; crunching and compressing those megabytes.
 This will take a few moments, so please be patient.
 If you find that difficult, you can simply open another browser and get on with some other task while you wait.

 Save your new smaller video